Bethany Mota: YouTube career

 Bethany Mota was one of the most popular YouTube celebrities.
 Bethany Mota's first haul video was in June 2009.
 She began her YouTube channel in order to escape from the stress of bullying and rapidly gained followers, which numbered 9.5 million in October 2015.
 Business Insider described her as "relentlessly upbeat and bouncy" and "a virtuoso of positivity".
 As hauling became more popular on YouTube, retailers began to use it for marketing, and Mota was offered free cosmetics and gift cards.
 Mota is ambivalent about promotional videos, but when she does feature free products, she clearly identifies the products that she has not purchased.
 In January 2014, Business Insider estimated that she made $40,000 a month on her videos.

 In order to cultivate her fan following, she purchases prizes and awards to give them to fans who promote her videos.
 Her fans are called "Mota-vators".
 Besides her fashion-related videos, she also maintains a more personal account, which she uses to discuss whatever interests her.
 In 2014, she was selected to be among the content creators in YouTube's first advertising campaign.
 Mota has also appeared on YouTube's web show IMO, an opinion show aimed at teenagers.
-She also interviewed President Barack Obama on January 22, 2015 as part of a White House initiative to reach out to a broader audience following his 2015 State of the Union Address.
+She also interviewed President Barack Obama on January 22, 2015, as part of a White House initiative to reach out to a broader audience following his 2015 State of the Union Address.

 Personal life

-Mota has been in a relationship with Emmy Award-winning choreographer and YouTuber Dtrix for several years now.
-The pair broke up for a while but ended up getting back together.
-The YouTuber couple frequently appears in each other’s videos.
+Since April 2017, Mota has been in a relationship with Emmy Award-winning choreographer and fellow YouTuber Dominic Sandoval.